WambaCarles000/myAPI/README.md

 # myAPI
-This api retrieve data form third-parties sources and use them for personals purposes
+This api retrieve data from third-parties sources and use them for personals purposes